-The Navy rows do not include increases from the transient presence of aircraft carrier crew with its CSG.
+2The Navy rows do not include increases from the transient presence of aircraft carrier crew with its carrier strike group (CSG).

-Population figures do not include Guam residents who obtain employment as a result of the proposed actions.
+3 Population figures do not include Guam residents who obtain employment as a result of the proposed actions.

 2.2 MARINE CORPS RELOCATION - GUAM